rschmehl/vplot3d/README.md

 The default configuration parameter `fontfamily` specifies the font family to use in the LaTeX post-processing step.
 The value needs to list the name of the system font family, as specified by the `xelatex` font specifications.

-## Stepwise diagram buildup or animation

-To build a diagram in several steps, objects can be added, removed, or updated, and the current state of the diagram can be saved with a separate filename.

-In this way, it should also be possible to create animations by updating the diagram in an animation look, for example, by updating the position of an object.
-The generated PNG files could then be easily converted to a video file using ffmpeg.

 ## Adding new markers

 New markers are added in the markers library `data/markers.svg` in the defs section, using a unique `id`.
 Only for arrowhead markers, the Marker class dictionary `deltas` needs to be expanded by the line-shortening value matching the new marker path.

+## Stepwise diagram buildup and animation

+To build a diagram in several steps, objects can be added, removed, or updated, and the current state of the diagram can be saved with a separate filename.

+In this way, animations can be created by updating the diagram in an animation loop, for example, by updating the position of an object.
+The generated SVG files can then be concatenated by `svg2fbf` into a single SVG file which internally uses [SMIL](https://en.wikipedia.org/wiki/Synchronized_Multimedia_Integration_Language) for animation.
+More information about `svg2fbf` is available [here](https://github.com/Emasoft/svg2fbf#quick-start).

+> [!CAUTION]
+> When used in another document, the size of the generated FBF.SVG file needs to be controlled by explicitly setting the `width` or `height` attribute in that document (copy one of the respective values from the `init_view()` call), because the FBF.SVG file is internally coded to `width=100%` and `height=100%`.

 ## Gallery